lashoun/slugify/README.md

 # Slugify

-Slugify is a zsh plugin that converts filenames and directories to a web friendly format.
+Slugify is a ZSH plugin that converts filenames and directories to a web friendly format.
 Converted from the bash command [slugify](https://github.com/benlinton/slugify).

 ## Installation